Detective Ernie: From what I've seen of their records, the only thing they do contribute is mayhem and chaos.

 - Book Ends: The film opens and ends with a bomb in a building that goes off and destroys the entire building.

 - Bulletproof Vest: The plot revolves around the sale of "cop killer" bullets that pierce through police armor.
 In one scene, Lorna survives by simply wearing two vests on top of each other.
-Made more baffling by the fact that earlier in the same scene the bullets are shown shooting through the front plate of a bulldozer.
+Made more baffling by the fact that earlier in the same scene the bullets are shown shooting through the bucket of a front loader.
 The bullets are also demonstrated by being fired into a vest hung on a stand.
-The bullet easily passes through both the front and back sides of the hanging vest, thus proving the bullets could easily penetrate a double thickness of vest.
+The bullet easily passes through both the front and back sides of the hanging vest, thus proving the bullets could easily penetrate a double thickness of vestnote .

 Cole: Shut up.

 - Call-Back: In the final scene, Riggs and Murtaugh's bickering (that God wouldn't punish Riggs by saddling him with a partner like him) is a callback to Murtaugh's "God hates me" remark upon being partnered with Riggs in the first movie.

 - Cars Without Tires Are Trains: One of the major chases involves Riggs trying to catch up with the Big Bad trying to escape with a cargo of illegal guns and ammo he just stole from the LAPD evidence locker through the LAPD metro lines.
 An unusual example because, unlike other cars on this page, the pick-up truck used for the heist was modified with a draisine rig once the Big Bad reaches a regular street, he just retracts the train wheels and drives normally.

 - Cat Scare: While Riggs and Murtaugh are hunched over the bomb inside the car, there's a sudden thump that freaks them out.
 Turns out a cat jumped onto the roof.